Free Shipping on orders over $39 - Shipping within the US

 1.1 Choosing the Wrong Wood

-Moisture content is equally important.
-Even wood that feels dry can hold internal moisture, especially if it’s freshly milled or improperly stored.
-Pouring resin on wood with more than 12% moisture content can cause steam bubbles, poor bonding, or even warping as the moisture tries to escape.
-For best results, use a moisture meter before starting your project.
+Moisture content also plays a major role in resin performance.
+Even wood that feels dry can hold internal moisture depending on climate and storage conditions.
+Wood above 12% moisture can cause steam bubbles, poor bonding, or long-term warping as the moisture tries to escape through the cured epoxy.
+Using a simple moisture meter prevents these issues.

 1.2 Epoxy Resin Errors